eXpandFramework/eXpand/.github/ISSUE_TEMPLATE/question-.md

 ---

 **Question**
-A clear and concise description of what the bug is
+A clear and concise description

 **Additional context**
 Add any other context or screenshots about the feature request here.